 This entire idea of a woman being totally dependent on a man for money is a relatively modern phenomenon.

 It’s a Victorian idea, to be precise.
-It’s not an ancient idea.
-It’s not a Biblical one.
+It’s not an ancient idea, and contrary to what many women may think, it’s not even a Biblical one.
 The “capable wife” described at Proverbs 31 is far from weak.
 This ideal woman had several cottage industries going on and even bought and sold in real estate.
 Economic dependency?
 I don’t think so.

 We joke about women in developing countries squatting in the rice paddies to deliver a baby then throwing it on her back and going back to work – but guess what?
 There is truth to it.